What is q-edu-lab.com?

 My papers:

-Quantum types: going beyond qubits and quantum gates (Q-SE 2024)
+Quantum types: going beyond qubits and quantum gates (Q-SE 2024; arXiv preprint)

-Niel’s Chess: A Quantum Game for Schools and the General Public (preprint, including a pilot with children)
+Niel’s Chess: A Quantum Game for Schools and the General Public (QSEEC24, including a pilot with children)

 Niel’s Chess – The Battle of the Quantum Age (accompanied by Niel’s Chess – Rules for Xiangqi)